yogstation13/yogstation-2017-/.github/PULL_REQUEST_TEMPLATE.md

-Refer to issue #0.

 ### Intent of your Pull Request

 Type here what the purpose of your PR is.
+Mention if you tested your changes.

-Also set the issue number above, or delete the line if this PR is not related to an issue.
-You can type "Fixes issue #6" and issue 6 will be automatically closed as your pull request is merged.
-Much easier for everyone if you do that.
+Mention if your PR is related to an issue.
+You can type "Fixes issue #6" and issue 6 will be automatically closed when your pull request is merged.
+This is much easier for everyone.

+Edit the changelog at the bottom for changes that are noticeable by the players.
+Remove it if this isn't the case.
+If you add a name after the ':cl', that name will be used in the changelog.
+Leave it empty to use your GitHub name.
+Include [admin] in the title if it's something admin related.

 #### Changelog